 (a) The purveyor shall be responsible for complying with the standards of water quality identified in this section.
+If a
-If a ((substance)) contaminant exceeds its MCL or its maximum residual disinfectant level (MRDL), the purveyor shall take follow-up action under WAC 246-290-320.

-(b) When enforcing the standards described under this section, the department shall enforce compliance with the primary standards as its first priority.
+- ((substance)) contaminant exceeds its MCL or its maximum residual disinfectant level (MRDL), the purveyor shall take follow-up action under WAC 246-290-320. - (b) When enforcing the standards described under this section, the department shall enforce compliance with the primary standards as its first priority. - (2) Bacteriological. - (a) An E. coli MCL under this subsection is considered a primary standard. - (b) E. coli MCL.

-(2) Bacteriological.

-(a) An E. coli MCL under this subsection is considered a primary standard.

-(b) E. coli MCL.
 For the purposes of the public notification requirements in Part 7, Subpart A of this chapter, an E. coli MCL violation requires Tier 1 public notification.
-An E. coli MCL violation occurs each month in which a system is required to monitor for total coliforms when there is:

-(i) E. coli presence in a repeat sample following a total coliform presence routine sample;

-(ii) Total coliform presence in any repeat samples collected as a follow-up to a sample with E. coli presence;

-(iii) The system fails to take all required repeat samples following an E. coli presence routine sample; or
+An E. coli MCL violation occurs each month in which a system is required to monitor for total coliforms when there is: - (i) E. coli presence in a repeat sample following a total coliform presence routine sample; - (ii) Total coliform presence in any repeat samples collected as a follow-up to a sample with E. coli presence; - (iii) The system fails to take all required repeat samples following an E. coli presence routine sample; or

-(iv) The system fails to test for E. coli when any repeat samples test positive for total coliform.
+(iv) The system fails to test for $\it E.~coli$ when any repeat samples test positive for total coliform.

-((Note: For the purposes of the public notification requirements in Part 7, Subpart A of this chapter, an E. coli MCL is a violation that requires Tier 1 public notification.))
+For the purposes of the public notification requirements in Part 7, Subpart A of this chapter, an E. coli MCL is a violation that requires Tier 1 public notification.))

-(3) Inorganic chemical and physical.

-(a) The primary and secondary MCLs are listed in Table 5 and 6:
+- (3) Inorganic chemical and physical. - (a) The primary and secondary standards are listed in 40 CFR 141.62 (primary) and 40 CFR 143.3 (secondary) and in Tables 5 and 6 of this section: